GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
-It is a looking glass into a mathematical wonderland.
+> ### Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.
 >
-> ~ *Ivan Sutherland*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts